ornellion/100DaysOfCode/round2-log.md

 Okay, CSS Grid may be confusing but it's also awesome!
 I can't wait to overuse it in my coming projects as I get to grips with it 😎 I'm particularly a fan of `grid-template-areas` property and think I'll be able to bring my layouts to life in a more responsive way.

 CSS Selectors are also pretty cool but when I think it'll take me awhile to remember that I can use the `:nth-of-type()` pseudo-selectors to target specific elements.
 Why have short code when long code will do?
 (I'm sure I'll learn that along the way)

+---

+### Day 9: March 13, 2024

+**Today's Progress**:
+- Codecademy: Completed Advanced CSS Grid & Quiz
+- freeCodeCamp: Finished Learn More about CSS Pseudo Selectors by Building a Balance Sheet 🎉
+- Started Learn Intermediate CSS by Building a Cat Painting.

+**Thoughts**:

+Why can I never remember how to set the HTML boilerplate? 😅 Since I use VSCode for my off-platform projects I rarely set it from scratch.
+CSS Grid has a _lot_ of properties to remember and I know I won't really get to grasp until I'm using it more regularly.
+I felt the same sort of overwhelm with CSS Flex but once I got the hang of it I enjoyed using it.

+Not sure how I feel about `linear-gradient()` function though.
+I'm a little stumped if I'm honest...